 A violation of s.
-796.03, F.S. (procuring person under age of 18 for prostitution), is currently ranked in Level 7 of the ranking chart but is incorrectly described as "procuring any person under 16 years for prostitution."
+796.03, F.S. (procuring person under age of 18 for prostitution), is currently ranked in Level 7 of the ranking chart but is incorrectly described in the chart as "procuring any person under 16 years for prostitution."
 Similarly, a violation of s.
-787.02(3)(a), F.S. (false imprisonment of a child under 13 while committing other specified offenses) is ranked in Level 9 of the ranking chart, but is incorrectly listed as a first degree felony (the offense is a first degree felony punishable for life imprisonment).
+787.02(3)(a), F.S. (false imprisonment of a child under 13 while committing other specified offenses) is currently ranked in Level 9 of the ranking chart, but is incorrectly listed as a first degree felony (the offense is a first degree felony punishable for life imprisonment).

 The bill amends the ranking chart to correct the above-described inaccuracies.
-The bill also ranks the offense of "knowingly providing false registration information by act or omission" in Level 7.